anjackson/scrapy-url-frontier/README.md

     scrapy crawl example -s SPIDER_PARTITION_ID=1/2

-And elsewhere:
+...and for the second spider:

     scrapy crawl example -s SPIDER_PARTITION_ID=2/2

-The `put-urls` command also needs to be aware of the number of partitions so it re-uses the right Crawl IDs and routes the URLs to the right place:
+The `put-urls` command also needs to be aware of the number of partitions so it uses the right Crawl IDs and routes the URLs to the right place:

     scrapy-url-frontier put-urls -u localhost:7071 -C example -N 2 https://example.org/